-Accounting for Contingent Consideration
+Accounting for contingent consideration

-Contingent consideration must be recorded on the acquisition date at its fair value as either an equity or a liability.
+Contingent consideration must be recorded on the acquisition date at its fair value either as equity or a liability.
 It is recorded as an equity when it is expected to be settled in a fixed number of the acquirer’s shares.
 In all other cases, recognition as financial liability is better.

 Contingent consideration recognized as a liability is periodically adjusted to its updated fair value and the associated gain or loss is recognized in income, but the contingent consideration recognized as equity is not adjusted for changes in fair value.